aamanrebello/Note-recording-REST-API/README.md

  2. For each function, the corresponding program file needs to be run.
 I do so on the terminal window i.e. command prompt.
 The different programs (POST, GET etc) operate on different ports and can therefore be run simultaneously.
 Alternately, you can also run the batch script (*runall.bat*) on Windows or the bash script (*runall*) in a Linux environment.
 The latter has not been fully tested and may need tweaking.

- 3. For *post, update and create_user* operations, a client program needs to be run in a separate terminal window.
-The *apitest.py* file in *Python_API* provides sample code to run in a client program.
-The code can be uncommented and run - as many operations as required.
+ 3. A high level way to operate the API, once it is running, is by running *user-operated-client.py* and providing commands over the command line when prompted.
+Alternately, you can look at the examples (in *Client/Examples*) for guidance and run these to see how the API works.
+You can even create your own client scripts.

- 4. The other operations can be run on a web browser at the URL displayed on running the program.
-Each program file contains details of the exact URL to enter to run it.
+ 4. You can use cURL to send requests over command line/scripts (sadly no examples available here).
+To list the notes (GET request), you can also navigate to the URL in your browser.

- 5. The *config.txt* file may also be used to change parameters related to the database connection.
+ 5. The *config.txt* file may be used to change parameters related to the database connection - to connect to a different database/DBMS.

  **POSSIBLE IMPROVEMENTS/ENHANCEMENTS**